Improving patient outcomes with targeted equipment selection

 The patient’s medical scans gave a two-dimensional view of his condition, but due to the aggressive nature of the syndrome, his surgeon wanted to be clear of just how badly affected the hip and acetabulum bones had been impacted.
 A 3D replica of his hip was printed by Axial3D to aid the surgeon as he planned the operation, supporting him to make decisions safely and efficiently.

-Not only did this model give the surgeon critical information and reassurance of his surgical plan, but it was also used to support a more targeted approach to selecting the equipment required for the procedure.
+Not only did this model give the surgeon critical information and reassurance of his surgical plan, it was also used to support a more targeted approach to selecting the equipment required for the procedure.
+By preselecting equipment the surgical team was able to save valuable time and money in the operating theater.
+Crucially, this led to decreased intraoperative risk for the patient as the operating time was reduced by 40 minutes.